 Similarly, managers have to provide feedback as well.
 Gallup has found that managers who give weekly feedback are likely to extract almost three times as much engagement from their team members.
 The employees surveyed also said that when the frequency of feedback is increased, they’re more than three times more likely to agree that they receive meaningful feedback.

 By giving and getting feedback, managers are more empowered in their jobs.
 They know where they stand.
 They have a better comprehension of how to delegate.
 Effective two-way feedback is the name of the game.
 It’s partnering for success by shortening the feedback loop.

 An important facet of that feedback loop is employee surveys.
 You need to know where you stand by hearing it from the horse’s mouth.
 Download the information sheet to see how WorkTango can enable meaningful manager feedback.

-Forward-thinking companies are implementing new processes that are proving to be successful.
+Forward-thinking companies are implementing new processes proving to be successful.
 For example:

 - Real-time engagement

-- One-on-one meetings – forgoing performance management systems and replacing them with 1:1s to encourage conversation.
+- One-on-one meetings (we call them Sync-Ups) – forgoing performance management systems and replacing them with 1:1s to encourage conversation.
 Here are categories of most popular 1-on-1 questions.

-- Confidentiality– Keeping two-way conversations private builds trust among both parties.
-They are able to continue this conversation either synchronously or asynchronously as per their wishes.
+- Confidentiality– keeping two-way conversations private builds trust among both parties.
+They’re able to continue this conversation either synchronously or asynchronously as per their wishes.

-Managers understand that they are not the only ones in the organization that receive feedback, but such a process extends to the upper echelons of the organization.
-There is a lot to learn from leadership feedback for managers.
+Managers understand they’re not the only ones in the organization that receive feedback, but such a process extends to the C-suite of the organization.
+There’s a lot to learn from leadership feedback for managers.